One of the main parts to homesteading is frugal living.

 You can buy your meat in bulk (if you don’t raise it yourself) which is usually cheaper.
 We used to do this.

-Once a year, we would stock up on a ½ beef and a pig to feed our family for an entire year.
+Once a year, we would stock up on half a beef and a pig to feed our family for an entire year.
 It took a lot of pressure off of our grocery bill.

 Deep freezers also allow you to stock up on frozen items when they are on sale.
 It is just a good way to save yourself a lot of money.